 The Department of Music is uniquely positioned to support the needs of the field of music engineering technology.
 In collaboration with colleagues across campus in areas such as the College of Engineering and the College of Design, the music faculty has a rich history of developing interdisciplinary coursework that explores music in the context of other disciplines.

-The music department is currently equipped with three digital audio workstation labs and one 8-station computer classroom equipped with a variety of music software and a reduced version of the larger digital audio workstation labs at each station.
-The expansion of the computer lab is the top priority in order to prepare the department to serve more NC State students and to expand its outreach efforts by offering a music technology summer camp for middle and high school students.
+The music department is currently equipped with three digital audio workstation labs and one 24-station computer classroom equipped with a variety of music software and a reduced version of the larger digital audio workstation labs at each station.
+The department also expanded its outreach efforts by offering a music technology summer camp for middle and high school students.